 History of the Museum

-1969.
+The Shiloh Museum in 1969.
 Charles Bickford, photographer.
 Springdale News Collection (S-77-32-11)

 The City of Springdale remains the museum’s main source of financial support, but approximately two-thirds of the members, visitors, and participants in programs live outside Springdale.
 The museum reaches out to other cities and counties through its collection policy and through its exhibits, programs, and research facilities.